-(iii)(iv) Affiliate Members:
+(iv) Affiliate Members:

-access to and use of the ClO's premises but excluding access to its caving equipment store and library;

-(ii) access to the CIO's library when accompanied by a Full member;

-(+)(iii) Affiliate members have no extra benefits and in particular have no voting rights.
+- access to and use of the CIO's premises but excluding access to its caving equipment store and library, subject to the provision at subclause (c) of this clause; - (ii) access to the CIO's library when accompanied by a Full member; - (iii) Affiliate members have no extra benefits and in particular have no voting rights. - (c) The trustees may prohibit members access to and use of the CIO's premises, to enable the premises to be used by a youth organisation (see clause [30]) whose safeguarding rules would prohibit the presence of persons outside of their organisation.